Tony Hawk's Pro Skater 1 + 2: Accolades

-The game won the Best Sports/Racing award at the 2020 Gamescom Awards and the 2020 The Game Awards, while at the 2021 D.I.C.E.
+The game won the Best Sports/Racing award at the 2020 Gamescom Awards and the 2020 The Game Awards, while at the 24th Annual D.I.C.E.
 Awards, the game won Sports Game of the Year.
 It was also nominated for Best Multiplayer Game and Xbox Game of the Year at the 2020 Golden Joystick Awards.
 The game was nominated for the remake categories "Outstanding Game, Classic Revival" and "Refreshing Revive" at the 2021 NAVGTR Awards, and the 2021 Dreamies, respectively.
 Furthermore, it was nominated for "Excellence in Audio Design" at the 2021 SXSW Gaming Awards.

+Modifications

+Following the original cancellation of the remasters of the third and fourth games, a fan-made total conversion called THPSPro was released by modder bAstimc which aimed to port levels from subsequent games in the series to Tony Hawk's Pro Skater 1 + 2.
+A version of THPSPro for Pro Skater 3 + 4 was released in 2025.